Kentucky AG says he did not recommend charges against two Breonna Taylor officers | Law-Order

 Cameron told WDRB, a Fox-affiliated channel in Louisville, he only recommended the one charge that was brought.
 "Ultimately our judgment is that the charge that we could prove at trial beyond a reasonable doubt was for wanton endangerment against Mr. Hankison," Cameron said.

-The case has put the spotlight on Cameron, a potential rising star in a Republican Party that greatly lags Democrats with the Black vote.
+The case has put the spotlight on Cameron, a potential rising star in a Republican Party that greatly lags Democrats among Black voters.
 Hollywood celebrities and professional athletes have called for the prosecution of the officers and celebrated Taylor, an emergency medical technician, under the slogan "Say her name!"

-Cameron told WDRB he felt free to speak more openly now that a recording of grand jury proceedings would be made public.
+The family of officer Cosgrove created a fundraiser last week on a Christian crowdfunding site, seeking money for the detective's retirement, saying it had become "impossible" for him to safely return to his job.
+Cameron told WDRB he felt free to speak more openly now that a recording of two and a half days of grand jury proceedings would be made public.
 Cameron previously resisted releasing the grand jury evidence, saying it should remain secret as is normal practice.
-Jefferson County Circuit Court Judge Ann Bailey Smith had ordered that a recording of the 2-1/2 days of proceedings be filed with the court on Wednesday as part of Hankison's case.

 ALSO READ